Tristanon/UReads/README.md

 - User-Friendly: Allows users to easily select, categorize, and organize their reading list, enhancing their book management experience.

 ## Available Features
+- Organized Book Display: Users can conveniently view books categorized as "Currently Reading," "Want to Read," and "Read."

+- Extensive Book Search: Users have the option to search for additional book data through the API.

+- Effortless Shelf Management: Users can seamlessly add books from the library to their preferred shelves: "Currently Reading," "Want to Read," or "Read."

+- Flexible Shelf Customization: Users can easily switch books between different shelves or remove them from a shelf altogether.

 ## Installation
 1. Clone this repository on your local machin.